genserk/Concrete/README.md

 ### How does it work ?
--Step1: Clone the repository and install requirements as listed in the requirements.txt file.
+-Step 1: Clone the repository and install requirements as listed in the requirements.txt file.

--Step2: Download datasets from https://www.kaggle.com/datasets/vinayakshanawad/cement-manufacturing-concrete-dataset, and add it to data folder
+-Step 2: Download datasets from https://www.kaggle.com/datasets/vinayakshanawad/cement-manufacturing-concrete-dataset, and add it to data folder

+-Step 3: See Concrete.ipynb to see the results or run the study